gansm/finalcut/doc/signals-and-callbacks.md

 {...}
 ```

-6. For calling a lambda function that has been stored in a variable
+6. To call a lambda expression assigned to a variable:
-with the keyword auto:

 ```cpp
 template< typename Function